 Japanese Train Announcements

-The usual announcements are also frequently made across its speakers to alert passengers to keep safe, what is the next stop and which door will open.
-Here are some common and uncommon announcements that you might hear when traveling by train in Japan.
+The usual announcements are also frequently made across its speakers to alert passengers to stay safe, the next stop, and which door will open.
+Here are some common and uncommon announcements you might hear when traveling by train in Japan.

-First of all, take a look at these useful Japanese terms that you may hear in train platforms in Japan.
+First of all, look at these useful Japanese terms that you may hear in train platforms in Japan.

 ~行き | ~ yuki | Bound for ~ (place) |